-Dr Mohammad Amirhosseini
+Dr Mohammad H Amirhosseini

-Department of Engineering & Computing , School of Architecture, Computing and Engineering
+Department of Engineering & Computing , School Of Architecture, Computing And Engineering

-Dr Amirhosseini is the course leader of BSc and MSc Digital and Technology Solutions Apprenticeship courses.
-He has contributed to national and international granted research projects, and has published papers in different international refereed journals and conferences.
-He has also been the main organiser and chair of different special sessions in renowned international conferences, guest editor of special issues in international refereed journals, and the reviewer for different journals, conferences and grant competitions.
-Dr Amirhosseini is the winner of the School Staff Award for 'Innovative Teaching' and 'Leadership through Change'.
+Dr Mohammad Hossein Amirhosseini is currently an Associate Professor in Computer Science and Digital Technologies at University of East London and a Fellow of the Higher Education Academy (FHEA).
+He is the Apprenticeship Lead in the School of Architecture, Computing and Engineering, and the course leader of BSc and MSc Digital and Technology Solutions Apprenticeship courses.
+He has contributed to national and international granted research projects and has published papers in different renown journals and international conferences.
+He has been the main organiser and chair of different special sessions at international conferences, guest editor of special issues in international refereed journals, and the reviewer for different journals, conferences, and grant competitions.

 Areas Of Interest